Garie Beach: Redevelopment

 The construction of the Garie Beach Surf Safety Centre is one component of a larger planning and construction program to improve the Garie Beach Valley for the enjoyment of beach users.
 Stage 1 was completed in June 2005 and included the construction of a 175-space carpark, and the restoration of the creek line and the beach foredune.

 Stage 2 involved designing, developing and constructing the Garie Beach Surf Safety Centre, landscaped forecourt, and picnic areas.
 Once completed, the centre will contain public showers and toilets, a first-aid room, a kiosk, boat and equipment storage, a radio room, and meeting rooms and office space for the Garie Surf Life Saving Club and Garie Boardriders Club.
 Because there is no electricity, no sewerage system, and no mains water in the Garie Valley, the centre will be solar powered, and will include a low-flush hybrid treatment system to provide flushing toilets using on-site biological treatment.
 Rainwater storage tanks will hold 31,600 litres of rainwater to provide showers for beach users.

 Surfing

-Garie Beach has some of the best surfing waves in the Sydney region and is a very popular family beach destination.
+Garie Beach has some of the best surfing waves in Sydney and is a very popular family beach destination.
 The Garie Surf Life Saving Club will provide an essential community service in helping to keep the public safe at the beach.
 Garie is home to the Garie Boardriders Club.
 Garie Boardriders has an active membership of just over 100 members on average and has been continually running as a boardriders club since 1978.
 In 2014, the club's books listed more than 700 members and a lot of older members are returning to compete in the senior and masters divisions.

 Garie Boardriders is affiliated with the Surfing Illawarra, Surfing NSW and Surfing Australia.
 Garie's members have competed up to Australia Titles level as well as a couple who competed at APSA and more recently ACC level.